Protein C deficiency

 On this page

-Hereditary protein C deficiency is inherited in an autosomal dominant pattern, which means one altered copy of the PROC gene in each cell is sufficient to cause mild protein C deficiency.
-The altered copy of the PROC gene can be inherited from either parent.
-Individuals who inherit two altered copies of this gene have severe protein C deficiency.
+Hereditary protein C deficiency is inherited in an autosomal dominant manner.
+This means that having only one mutated copy of the responsible gene in each cell is enough to cause mild protein C deficiency.
+A mutated copy of the gene can be inherited from a person's mother or father.
+People who inherit two mutated copies of the gene have severe protein C deficiency.